-Financial instruments are included in current assets and current liabilities, except if the financial instruments are expected to be realized and settled longer than twelve (12) months after the reporting period, which are then classified as non-current.
+The financial instruments are included in current assets or current liabilities, except if the financial instruments are expected to be realized and settled longer than 12 months after the reporting period, which are then classified as non-current.

-12.3 Financial assets
+12.3.
+Financial assets

-12.3.1 Classification and subsequent measurement
+12.3.1.1.
+Classification and subsequent measurement